Blog

 Coftec's Membrane Bioreactor (MBR) technology combines the principles of biological treatment and membrane filtration to achieve high-quality wastewater treatment in a containerised format.

-Figure 9: Example of Coftec’s Containerised MBR System
+Figure 9: Example of Coftec’s Modular MBR System

 (vii) Conclusion